ibm-cloud-docs/CDN/cdn-example-code.md

 ## Example code for creating a purge group
 {: #create-group-example}

-This example will show how to create a purge group.
+This example shows how to create a purge group.

 ```php
 $client = \SoftLayer\SoapClient::getClient(